commercialhaskell/commercialhaskell/guide/maintainer-communication.md

 Being a maintainer of an open source package inherently involves some level of communication.
-This communication can both be *outgoing* (e.g., announcements, tutorials, documentation) and *incoming* (e.g., receiving bug reports, feature requests, and patches).
+This communication can both be *outgoing* (e.g., announcements, tutorials, and documentation) and *incoming* (e.g., receiving bug reports, feature requests, and patches).
 This document is intended to give some guidelines on how to do this in the most effective way possible.

 I should make it clear that this is an incredibly opinionated article, and unashamedly so.
 Many people like to manage their projects in different ways.